6 ways to diffuse essential oils

 5. Mists and Sprays

-These simple mixtures of water and essential oil provide the simplest and most natural way to create an immediate aroma in your airspace.
+These simple mixtures of water and essential oil provide the simplest and most synthetic-free way to create an immediate aroma in your airspace.
 Shake well before spraying so that the oil is evenly dispersed in the water.

 6. Diffusion Crafts